 Conferences, Webinars & Upcoming Programs

-Join fellow leaders in diabetes camping from around the world at the Diabetes Education and Camping Association’s International Diabetes Camping Conference.
-Hear inspiring general session speakers; participate in thought provoking roundtable discussions; attend resourceful sessions; network with peers and share novel approaches that will enhance your programming for those living with by diabetes.
+“Empowering Youth With Diabetes” was the theme for leaders in diabetes camping as they attended DECA’s 2019 International Diabetes Camping Conference.
+They heard stimulating general session speakers; participated in thought provoking round-table discussions; attended enlightening sessions; networked with peers and shared novel approaches that will enhance programming for those living with by diabetes.

 DECA's Staff Training